TeleVideo TS 803 Computer System

 The detachable keyboard features a Selectric-style layout of the alphanumeric keys, a numeric keypad for accounting applications, and 16 programmable function keys for added simplicity of end-user interaction.
 The keyboard is connected to the main unit by a coiled telephone-type cable allowing you to move the keyboard to a comfortable position.
 The keyboard's low profile and integral palm-rest complement the ergonomic design of the video display.
 This total design keeps operator fatigue to a minimum even throughout extended computing sessions.

 The TS-803 is a traditional Z80 and CP/M based system.
-This version comes with a single 5.25" floppy drive and a Winchester 10 MB hard disk which is loaded with a number of applications.
+This version comes with a single 5.25-inch floppy drive and a Winchester 10 MB hard disk which is loaded with a number of applications.
 Introduced January 1983

 The 803 can be seen during the library scene in the film Pretty in Pink.